What is this ?

 In order to fully automate your recovery mechanism, we provide permalinks: URLs that never change and reliably point to a recent snapshot.

-For example, to download a recent snapshot of polkadot database, simply do:
+To download a recent snapshot of polkadot database, simply do:

 wget https://dot.polkashots.io/snapshot

-This will create a folder ~/.local/share/polkadot/chains/polkadot/paritydb
+This will create a folder /home/polkadot/.local/share/polkadot/chains/polkadot/paritydb.

 For Kusama, decompress command is: